imujtaba8488/im_animations/README.md

 ### Usage Notes

-Simply import `package:im_animations/im_animations.dart` and use any animation.
+* Simply import `package:im_animations/im_animations.dart` and use any animation.

+* ColorSonar looks better when the outer colors are lighter than the innermost color.